| |

 Enhancing the Immune System

 Celtic sea salt can contribute to the strengthening of my immune system, in part due to its content of zinc and manganese which are key in defending against pathogens.
+Also, staying hydrated is vital for your immune system and its mineral content helps your body stay better hydrated.

 Salt and the Nervous System